Loyalty & Reward Programmes

 5. Robust security and anti-fraud measures.

-The financial commitment of implementing a loyalty programme goes beyond the obvious costs.
 While in-house development offers complete control, it demands significant time investment.
-According to Statista, though just over half of businesses built their loyalty programme in-house, many struggle with slow time-to-market, which directly impacts their bottom line.
+According to Statista, just over half of businesses who built their loyalty programme in-house, struggle with slow time-to-market.

 The loyalty management market is projected to grow by over $4B between 2022 and 2026.
-This growth signals something important: third-party platforms are becoming increasingly viable.
-Modern platform providers offer solutions that are:
+This growth signals something important: third-party platforms are increasingly becoming the go-to option for many businesses.
+And it comes as no surprise.
+After all, modern platform providers offer solutions that are:

 • Built for immediate deployment.